Not sure what copyright guidelines to follow? Try this free interactive guide.

 How much of a copyrighted…(film on DVD or VHS; video of TV programs, commercial, or news; CD or audiotape of musician or band; slide of photographed of artwork; images from books, i.e., photographs, diagrams, lithographs, etc.) can I digitize and use?

 This goes back to the fair use conundrum: there is no numerical amount that has been deemed acceptable, and no amount that has been deemed too much.
-It is safe to say that copying an entire work, or copying the “heart” of the work likely weighs against fair use.
-If one factor weighs against fair use, then the other three factors listed above should weigh in favor of it to legitimize the use of the material.
+It is safe to say that copying an entire work, or copying the “heart” of the work likely weighs against fair use, then the other three factors listed above should weigh in favor of it to legitimize the use of the material.